Biden to headline Romney summit

 - The invitation was extended many weeks ago, the person said

-(CNN)Former Vice President Joe Biden will be interviewed by Mitt Romney Friday evening at Romney's annual gathering in Utah of donors and business leaders.
+(CNN)Former Vice President Joe Biden will be interviewed Friday evening by Mitt Romney at the former Republican presidential nominee's annual gathering in Utah of donors and business leaders.

 "VP Biden is attending because he believes in bipartisanship and the importance of keeping good lines of communication open across the aisle," Biden spokeswoman Kate Bedingfield said in an email.